actions/actions-runner-controller/README.md

 **Organization Permissions**
 * Self-hosted runners (read / write)

-_Note: all API routes mapped to their permission can be found here if you wish to review https://docs.github.com/en/rest/reference/permissions-required-for-github-apps_
+_Note: All API routes mapped to their permissions can be found [here](https://docs.github.com/en/rest/reference/permissions-required-for-github-apps) if you wish to review_

---
+---

 **Setup Steps**